 “From pandemic-related changes to the way we must do business (including mask and other travel requirements) to the small minority of customers who cause disturbances, the last 20 months have been incredibly challenging for many personally and professionally,” Seymour said.

 American blamed last week’s operational meltdown on bad weather in its Dallas-Fort Worth hub and a shortage of pilots and flight attendants.

 Airline unions say staff are at a breaking point.
 Many pilots and flight attendants report that they’re having trouble getting the hotel rooms they need to have the government-mandated rest they need while working.
-And they worry that the problems will worsen with the expected pick-up in holiday travel.
+CNN has reached out to the Association of Professional Flight Attendants for comment.